samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 3) "spanish"
 ```

-As sets are not ordered, Redis is free to [return the elements in any order at every call](https://redis.io/topics/data-types-intro#redis-sets).
+As Sets are not ordered, Redis is free to [return the elements in any order at every call](https://redis.io/topics/data-types-intro#redis-sets).
 They have no guarantees about element ordering.

 ### SUNION

-Something really powerful that we can do with sets very fast is to combine them using the [`SUNION`](https://redis.io/commands/sunion) command:
+Something really powerful that we can do with Sets very fast is to combine them using the [`SUNION`](https://redis.io/commands/sunion) command:

 ```shell
 SUNION key [key ...]
 ```

-Each argument to `SUNION` represents a set that we can merge into a larger set.
+Each argument to `SUNION` represents a Set that we can merge into a larger Set.
 It is important to notice that any overlapping members will be listed once.

 To see this in action, let's first create an `ancient-languages` set: